codesnifferai/ai/README.md

 This is where the data extraction and AI training will be done.
 You don't need this repository to run the app, only the parameters file.
 Access the [main repository](https://github.com/codesnifferai/codesnifferai/) for more information.

 ## Commit naming convention
-Commits should begin with the area in which you are working (name of the subdirectory, eg. model or web_scraping) followed by a brief description of the problem.
+Commits should begin with the area in which you are working (name of the subdirectory, eg. model or web_scraping) followed by a brief description of the modification.
 Then, write a full description of the problem and how you commit solves it.
 All verbs should be in imperative mode.

 All commits should be signed.
 Add `-s` to the command to do it automatically.